top of page

 Pamela Olshefski, Board Secretary

-Pamela Olshefski lives in Ambler with her husband and 3 teenage daughters.
-A graduate of Albright College with a degree in Environmental Science/Biology, Pamela is the Plant Collections Manager at the Morris Arboretum of the University of Pennsylvania.
+Pamela Olshefski lives in the Upper Dublin School District with her husband and 3 daughters.
+Pamela is the Plant Records and Living Collections Manager at the Morris Arboretum of the University of Pennsylvania.
 She has worked at the Arboretum since 2001 and works in the Plant Science department.
-Pamela is also on the Executive Board of Girls Friendly Society (GFS), and the Branch advisor and co-leader of the Ambler Branch.
-Pamela coaches field hockey and lacrosse for the Upper Dublin School District as well as recreational teams.
-Pamela loves youth environmental education and is especially passionate about teaching children to learn, love, and protect our environment for generations to come.
+Pamela loves youth environmental education and is especially passionate about teaching children to learn, love, and protect our environment.
+It is an honor to support Briar Bush Nature Center by being on the board!

 Tara Moore Headshot.jpg